How to Determine Your Metabolic Type

 Once you know your metabolic or oxidation rate, you can take steps to bring it into better balance.
 Thanks to the work of George Watson, PhD, and Dr. Paul Eck, many foods and nutrients have been found to influence the body’s oxidation rate.

 For example, slow oxidizers need more of certain B-Complex vitamins and also vitamins C and E. They also need zinc, chromium, manganese, and other nutrients.
-Other vitamins and minerals are potentially detrimental for the slow oxidizer, including iron and copper, which is present in most multi-vitamin products.
+Certain vitamins and minerals are potentially detrimental for the slow oxidizer, including iron and copper, which is present in most multi-vitamin products.

 By speeding up or slowing down your oxidation rate, you can improve many symptoms and health problems at the same time.
 Dr. Lawrence Wilson explains this phenomenon below: